ing-bank/baker/ACTOR_MODULE_SPLIT_DOCUMENTATION.md

 ## Conclusion

 The module split successfully transformed a monolithic actor module into a well-structured, maintainable set of focused modules.
+The key achievements were:

-The key achievement was breaking circular dependencies by extracting event sourcing classes to protocols, while maintaining backward compatibility and the original package structure.
+1. **Phase 1 - Module Split**: Breaking circular dependencies by extracting event sourcing classes to protocols, while maintaining backward compatibility and the original package structure
+2. **Phase 2 - Serialization Split**: Distributing serialization logic across modules using a proxy/delegation pattern while preserving serializer ID 101 for backward compatibility

-Post-split improvements further refined the architecture by:
+Post-split improvements refined the architecture by:
 1. Moving `ActorBasedRecipeManager` to the recipe-manager module for better cohesion
 2. Creating the `BakerActorNames` utility for centralized actor name constants
 3. Removing duplicate utility files from integration module: